Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns closed credit card bills for CREDIT-type accounts, and contrasts with sibling tools like openfinance_list_transactions for itemized transactions and openfinance_get_credit_card_bill for single bills.
-The verb 'list' is appropriate.
+The description clearly states that the tool returns CLOSED credit card bills for CREDIT-type accounts, listing many specific fields.
+It explicitly distinguishes itself from sibling tools like openfinance_list_transactions (for itemized purchases) and openfinance_get_credit_card_bill (for a single bill).
+The verb 'returns' and resource 'closed credit card bills' are specific and clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.